CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 But when I read through the original source code, and thought of a plan on how to implement the priority feature.
 I spent some time reading through all the files in the `src` folder, and wanted to have a good understanding of how this MVC worked.
 Once I had a good understanding of the application, I wrote my added features in the same style, utilizing the same methods, event listeners, classes, and update methods.
-My goal was to add my code into the various files, and while reading through it, you wouldn't know somebody else wrote this three years after it's original publish date on github!
+My goal was to add my code into the various files, and while reading through it, you wouldn't know somebody else updated this three years after it's original publish date on github!
 I believe I truly achieved that, and I would definitely say that's what makes this code unique for me!

 <br>